Aging & Health A to Z

-Hormone-like drugs, usually taken as a daily pill, are effective against certain cancers, including cancers of the breast, prostate, and lining of the uterus (endometrium).
-They can be used as initial therapy, but are usually administered to reduce the risk of cancer returning after surgery, or to slow down cancer growth after it has come back or spread, as an addition to other therapies.
+Hormone-like drugs are usually taken as a daily pill.
+They are effective against certain cancers, including cancers of the breast, prostate, and lining of the uterus (endometrium).
+They can be used as an initial therapy, but they are usually given as an addition to other therapies.
+Hormone treatment is often used to reduce the risk of cancer returning after surgery, or to slow down cancer growth after it has come back or spread.

 Immune Therapies (immunotherapy or biological therapy)